camunda/camunda-bpm-examples/usertask/task-form-external/README.md

 ![External Forms Screenshot Modeler][3]

-For more information see [JSF Task Forms](http://docs.camunda.org/latest/real-life/how-to/#user-interface-jsf-task-forms)
+For more detailed information to External Task Forms see [JSF Task Forms](http://docs.camunda.org/latest/real-life/how-to/#user-interface-jsf-task-forms)

 ## How to use it?